lucianaburdman/hypertension-treatment-three-different-drugs/README.md

 <img src="https://github.com/lucianaburdman/hypertension-treatment-three-different-drugs/blob/28ed6072dbaed988c7c543ad99f7c6c20def1f88/Image1.png">

-To visualize the results, we created a cost-effectiveness plane (Figure 1) and an incremental cost-effectiveness ratio (ICER) plot (Figure 2).
-Figure 1 shows the cost and QALY results for each drug, with each point representing one simulation.
-The bottom right quadrant of the plot represents the most cost-effective option, and as we can see, drug A dominates the other two drugs.
-Figure 2 shows the ICER results, which compare the incremental cost per QALY gained between each pair of drugs.
-The vertical line represents the willingness-to-pay threshold, which is the maximum amount the decision maker is willing to pay for an additional QALY gained.
-As we can see, drug A is the most cost-effective option, as it has the lowest ICER compared to the other two drugs.

 ## Results

-To visualize the results, we created a cost-effectiveness plane (Figure 1) and an incremental cost-effectiveness ratio (ICER) plot (Figure 2).
-Figure 1 shows the cost and QALY results for each drug, with each point representing one simulation.
+To visualize the results, we create a cost-effectiveness plane (Figure 2) and an incremental cost-effectiveness ratio (ICER) plot (Figure 3).
+Figure 2 shows the cost and QALY results for each drug, with each point representing one simulation.
 The bottom right quadrant of the plot represents the most cost-effective option, and as we can see, drug A dominates the other two drugs.
-Figure 2 shows the ICER results, which compare the incremental cost per QALY gained between each pair of drugs.
+Figure 3 shows the ICER results, which compare the incremental cost per QALY gained between each pair of drugs.
 The vertical line represents the willingness-to-pay threshold, which is the maximum amount the decision maker is willing to pay for an additional QALY gained.
 As we can see, drug A is the most cost-effective option, as it has the lowest ICER compared to the other two drugs.

 ```{r}
 ## Cost-effectiveness plane